Kishore-knight/mediawiki/README.md

 Scaling Issues

-While MediaWiki can run smoothly in a single instance setup, scaling it on Kubernetes to handle increased load or ensure high availability can present certain challenges
+While MediaWiki can run smoothly in a single instance setup, scaling it on Kubernetes to handle increased load or ensure high availability can present certain challenges.
+-  A single MariaDB instance can become a bottleneck as traffic increases.
+-  Inefficient resource allocation can lead to performance issues or increased costs.

+Solutions

+ - Use managed database services (e.g., Amazon RDS, Google Cloud SQL) that offer built-in scalability and high availability.
+ - Set appropriate CPU and memory requests and limits in the Kubernetes deployment YAML to ensure efficient resource allocation